 A portion of the cochlear implant is surgically implanted in the inner ear during an outpatient surgery.
 There is also portion worn externally behind the outer ear, much like a behind-the-ear hearing aid.
 This device is very different from a conventional hearing aid.

 There are a number of cochlear implant devices currently available.
-Henry Ford Health System offers all current FDA approved cochlear implant systems.
+Henry Ford Health offers all current FDA approved cochlear implant systems.
 The FDA approves cochlear implants for children as young as 12 months.

 The implantation process